Anna Akana: Film and television

 In 2011, Akana appeared in the TV series Awkward.
-In that same year, she also appeared as an extra in Katy Perry's "Last Friday Night" music video.
+In that same year, she appeared as an extra in Katy Perry's "Last Friday Night" music video.
 Akana starred in Snapper Hero, a scripted video series distributed via Snapchat.
 The series was sponsored by AT&T.

 In 2016, Akana appeared alongside Sally Field in the indie comedy film Hello, My Name Is Doris, written by Michael Showalter.
-That same year, she also appeared in a short Star Wars fan film, Hoshino as well as the comedy film Dirty 30.
-She has a recurring role in the Comedy Central show Corporate.
+That same year, she appeared in a short Star Wars fan film, Hoshino as well as the comedy film Dirty 30.
+She had a recurring role in the Comedy Central show Corporate as Paige.

-She also has supporting roles as Gloria Sato in the Disney Channel show Big City Greens and Sasha Waybright in Amphibia.
+Akana has supporting voice roles as Gloria Sato in the Disney Channel show Big City Greens and Sasha Waybright in Amphibia.
+In 2020, she played a voice role as lead character Daisy in Magical Girl Friendship Squad and its pilot series, part of Syfy's former midnight adult animation block, TZGZ.
 In 2019, she announced on Ryan Higa's Off the Pill podcast to be part of the Netflix original Jupiter's Legacy.
-Akana also hosts the podcast Explain Things to Me with fellow comedian Brad Gage where the two interview experts in various fields about their work.
+Akana also hosted the podcast Explain Things to Me with fellow comedian Brad Gage where the two interview experts in various fields about their work.
 In 2021, Akana appeared in the romantic comedy About Fate.